 Extreme neglect can lead to the nails growing into the pads, causing pain and limiting mobility.

 Though you may be trying to keep your dog’s nails trimmed because of how annoying they can be, in reality, regular dog nail trims are more about their health and safety than how nice they look.

 If your dog’s nails get long, you’ll be able to hear it, but you may not realize that the longer they grow, the more painful or dangerous those talons can get.
 Overgrown dog nails can be a hazard to you and your house, but the most serious danger is to themselves.

+Learning how to cut a dog's nails helps you and your pooch coexist better.
 Check out some of the most common dangers of overgrown dog nails:

 - Nails can get caught on fabric, carpet, decks, fences, etc.

 - Nails can crack, chip, or break painfully

 - Dogs can scratch themselves and cause injury with long or sharp nails

 - In extreme cases, the nail can grow so long that it curls back into the pad